PantheonPlusSH0ES/PantheonPlusSH0ES.github.io/README.md

 * Without using Jekyll, leverage the various files that allow you to use markdown directly with github pages.
 * Pages should largely look the same when rendered from the GitHub repo page and from the git
-* Leverage the default Jekyll Primer theme.
+* Leverage the default Jekyll Primer CSS without the using the full theme.
+* Support interna anchor link tags

 ## Using This
 * [ ] Copy these files in this repo to your own github